ropensci/patentsview/README.md

 #### Does the API have any rate limiting/throttling controls?

-#### Some of my queries have result sets of 100,000 records, but I'm sure there are more out there.
-What's going on?
+#### How do I download more than 100,000 records?

+#### How do I access the data inside of the subentity lists?

 Examples
 --------

 ------------------------------------------------------------------------

-<a name="enttypes">1</a>: The 7 entity types include assignees, CPC subsections, inventors, locations, NBER subcategories, patents, and USPC main classes. <br> <a name="qrylink">2</a>: Note, this particular webpage includes details that are not relevant to the `query` argument, such as the field list and sort parameter.
+<a name="enttypes">1</a>: The 7 entity types include assignees, CPC subsections, inventors, locations, NBER subcategories, patents, and USPC main classes. <br> <a name="qrylink">2</a>: Note, this particular webpage includes some details that are not relevant to the `query` argument, such as the field list and sort parameter.